 Can an individual who is having cognitive changes be seen at MemoryCare without having a caregiver who will come to visits?

 No. At MemoryCare, along with the person having cognitive issues, family members/caregivers are an integral part of the care team and come to every visit.
 For the best care of an individual with cognitive impairment, having a family member or caregiver involved is essential.
 This is what makes MemoryCare different from “usual care.”

 There are other physicians and resources available in the community that serve individuals with cognitive impairment by themselves.
 MemoryCare is the only program in this region that integrates such care.
 For our model of care, it is necessary for a caregiver to be present at every appointment.

 How is MemoryCare funded?

-For MemoryCare to operate, it costs, on average, $1,500 per family, per year for the comprehensive care we provide.
+For MemoryCare to operate, it costs about $2,000 per family, per year for the comprehensive care we provide.
 Though every professional guideline outlines the type of care we offer, insurance does not cover the full cost of services provided.
 Through grants, donations, and endowment income, we raise charitable funds for about 50% of our budget each year.
 The remaining income comes from program fees including 1) insurance reimbursement for the time a physician is with the person with cognitive impairment, and 2) an annual caregiver fee for services families receive that are not covered by insurance.